WebAssembly/spec/proposals/simd/SIMD.md

 Lane-wise rounding to the nearest integral value; if two values are equally near, rounds to the even one.

 ## Conversions
-### Integer to floating point
+### Integer to single-precision floating point
 * `f32x4.convert_i32x4_s(a: v128) -> v128`
 * `f32x4.convert_i32x4_u(a: v128) -> v128`

 Lane-wise conversion from integer to floating point.
-Some integer values will be rounded.
+Integer values not representable as single-precision floating-point numbers will be rounded to the nearest-even representable number.

+### Integer to double-precision floating point
+* `f64x2.convert_low_i32x4_s(a: v128) -> v128`
+* `f64x2.convert_low_i32x4_u(a: v128) -> v128`

+Lane-wise conversion from integer to floating point.

-### Floating point to integer with saturation
+### Single-precision floating point to integer with saturation
 * `i32x4.trunc_sat_f32x4_s(a: v128) -> v128`
 * `i32x4.trunc_sat_f32x4_u(a: v128) -> v128`

-Lane-wise saturating conversion from floating point to integer using the IEEE `convertToIntegerTowardZero` function.
+Lane-wise saturating conversion from single-precision floating point to integer using the IEEE `convertToIntegerTowardZero` function.
 If any input lane is a NaN, the resulting lane is 0.
 If the rounded integer value of a lane is outside the range of the destination type, the result is saturated to the nearest representable integer value.

+### Double-precision floating point to integer with saturation
+* `i32x4.trunc_sat_f64x2_s_zero(a: v128) -> v128`
+* `i32x4.trunc_sat_f64x2_u_zero(a: v128) -> v128`

+Saturating conversion of the two double-precision floating point lanes to two lower integer lanes using the IEEE `convertToIntegerTowardZero` function.
+The two higher lanes of the result are initialized to zero.
+If any input lane is a NaN, the resulting lane is 0.
+If the rounded integer value of a lane is outside the range of the destination type, the result is saturated to the nearest representable integer value.

+### Double-precision floating point to single-precision
+* `f32x4.demote_f64x2_zero(a: v128) -> v128`

+Conversion of the two double-precision floating point lanes to two lower single-precision lanes of the result.
+The two higher lanes of the result are initialized to zero.
+If the conversion result is not representable as a single-precision floating point number, it is rounded to the nearest-even representable number.

+### Single-precision floating point to double-precision
+* `f64x2.promote_low_f32x4(a: v128) -> v128`

+Conversion of the two lower single-precision floating point lanes to the two double-precision lanes of the result.

 ### Integer to integer narrowing
 * `i8x16.narrow_i16x8_s(a: v128, b: v128) -> v128`